mgree/trampoline/README.md

 Fueled computations in Elm.

 The `Fuel` monad allows one to structure computations that use up 'gas', which allows one to write potentially non-terminating code in a relatively direct style.
+It turns out that these gas-based computations form a monad, so we can define usual functions like `map` and `andThen`.

 The `Trampoline` idiom is a way of structuring a program to use `Fuel`: timers or other events trigger fueled computations.
-(This part isn't written yet, but a version of the idiom is in `src/fuel.elm`.)

 # TODO